-Basis for Grading
+Criteria for Grading

 As mentioned above, this course aims to build a foundational knowledge base so that you may become a competent medical professional.
-Committing time and hard work goes a long way towards realizing your career goals.
+Committing time and hard work go a long way toward realizing your career goals.
 Further, when one receives good grades on exams, it gives a certain satisfaction of a job well done.

 Exams - Note, Grading Criteria are presented in the Learning Guides available on Blackboard.
 See the Learning Guides for specifics on the criteria for grading, suggestions on where to focus, and special exam activities.
-Exams are generally given on a biweekly basis in class.
+Exams are given bi-weekly in class.